yochaigal/cairn/README.md

-The PDF version is free on [Itch](https://yochaigal.itch.io/cairn) [Here](https://yochaigal.github.io/cairn/cairn-markdown/) is the markdown version.
+The PDF version is free on [Itch](https://yochaigal.itch.io/cairn)

-A print version is now available.
-Pick it up at Floating Chair  & Spear Witch (US), Monkey's Paw Games (CA), and Glaucus (AUS).

-Cairn is an adventure game for one facilitator (the Warden) and at least one other player.
-Players act as hardened adventurers exploring a dark & mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.
+[Here](https://yochaigal.github.io/cairn/cairn-markdown/) is the markdown version.

-Based on Knave by Ben Milton and Into The Odd by Chris McDowall, Cairn is an attempt at making Into The Odd semi-compatible with popular OSR settings like Dolmenwood.
+Based on Knave by Ben Milton and Into The Odd by Chris McDowall, [Cairn](https://yochaigal.itch.io/cairn) is an attempt at making Into The Odd semi-compatible with popular OSR settings like Dolmenwood.
 Character generation is quick and random, classless, and relies on fictional advancement rather than through XP or level mechanics.

-The game itself is rules-light but functional, leaving most rulings up to the Warden.
+A print version of Cairn is now available.
+Pick it up at [Floating Chair](https://floatingchair.club/collections/zines/products/cairn) and [Spear Witch](https://spearwitch.com/collections/new-arrivals/products/cairn) (in the US),  [Monkey's Paw Games](https://monkeyspawgames.com/collections/new-arrivals/products/cairn) (in CA), and [Glaucus](https://gumroad.com/glaucus#ojuPK)​ (in AUS).

+More storefronts to come soon (Exalted Funeral, Rook's Press, Soul Muppet).